zenml-io/mlstacks/docs/book/getting-started/aws.md

 mlstacks deploy -f quickstart_stack.yaml
 ```

 This will deploy our stack to AWS.
+It will also deploy/provision an S3 bucket (called
+`zenml-mlstacks-remote-state` by default) which will be used as a remote state
+store and backend for your Terraform assets.
+This will happen first before the
+deployment of your stack.
 You can now check your AWS console to see
-that the stack has been deployed.
+that the stack (and remote state bucket) has been deployed.

 ## Get stack outputs